cfpb/design-manual/guides/design-principles.md

 <div class="content-67 content-first">

-These are the strategic underpinnings for the CFPB’s brand and experience.
-They should serve as the backbone for the user experience, at once inspiring and binding the design of the CFPB’s offerings.
+These are the strategic underpinnings for the CFPB’s design and development standards.
+They should serve as the backbone for the user experience, ensuring that the standards we set enable products that are easy to use and understand for consumers.
 {: class="lead-in"}

 </div>